Dekr0/8086-sim/README.md

 meaning of jump labels and negative values in the operand.
 - The 8086 CPU simply view them as a series of binary number.
 Thus, the reassemble binary assembly code will be identical to the original one.
+- The interactive mode is untested, and the TUI is made in a rush (TUI are drawn in a very imperative way - manually manipulating the cursor and write output via ANSI escape sequence).
+There will be a high chance that running interactive mode will result crashes.

 ## Design